Dinas Powys

-Dinas Powys ([ˈdinas ˈpɔwɪs]; also spelt "Dinas Powis" in English) is a small town and community in the Vale of Glamorgan, South Wales.
+Dinas Powys ([ˈdinas ˈpɔwɪs]; also spelt "Dinas Powis" in English) is a town and community in the Vale of Glamorgan, South Wales.
 Its name means "fort of the provincial place" and refers to the Iron Age hillfort which overlooks the village.
 Dinas Powys is 5.6 mi south-west of the centre of Cardiff and is situated on the A4055 road from Cardiff to Barry, making it a popular dormitory village for city commuters.
 It neighbours the larger town of Penarth.

 Although several housing developments have been added since the late 20th century, the old centre of Dinas Powys maintains a traditional, almost rural character.
-It has a village common and small independent shops, public houses, restaurants and community facilities.
+It has a village common and small independent shops, pubs, restaurants and community facilities.
 Garages, small supermarkets, a pharmacy and a veterinary practice can be found in other parts of the town.

 According to recent electoral rolls, the population is in the region of 8,800, making Dinas Powys the fifth largest settlement in the Vale of Glamorgan.

 History

 The Neolithic and the Middle Ages

 The Dinas Powys area has been populated since prehistoric times.
 The most ancient artifact found in the area is a Neolithic Stone Age axe-head, discovered by P. W. Brooks in 1949 and now displayed in the National Museum Cardiff.
 The hillfort was, in its time, considered to have great status and wealth.
-Indeed, in the age of Celtic Christianity, residents of Dinas Powys had use of day-to-day objects from Bordeaux, Athens and Alexandria.
+In the age of Celtic Christianity, residents of Dinas Powys had use of day-to-day objects from Bordeaux, Athens and Alexandria.

-The village features substantial remains of a Norman castle and the adjacent Cwm George was the site of the Celtic hill fort from which the village takes its name.
-The hill fort site was excavated by Leslie Alcock of University College, Cardiff between 1954 and 1958 and was found to contain evidence of major wooden structures and a large quantity of high-status metalwork and jewellery.
+The village features substantial remains of an early medieval castle and the adjacent Cwm George was the site of the Celtic hillfort from which the village takes its name.
+The hillfort site was excavated by Leslie Alcock of University College, Cardiff between 1953 and 1958 and was found to contain evidence of major wooden structures and a large quantity of high-status metalwork and jewellery.
 There were also glass items and imported pottery dating from the sub-Roman period of between the 5th and 7th centuries.
+Alcock dated the defence structures at Dinas Powys as from the Norman period, but later archeologists and scholars have dated them to the early medieval period.

 The castle was originally the seat of a Norman noble called Baron de Sumeri or Sumery, but the structure went into decline around 1322 when the de Sumeri male family line came to an end.

 In the 11th century, Dinas Powys was under the control of Sir Reginald de Sully, one of the Twelve Knights of Glamorgan.
-In 1591, Sir Edward Mansel of Margam wrote his historical document recording The Winning of Glamorgan and said:
+In 1591, Sir Edward Mansel of Margam wrote his historical document The Winning of Glamorgan and said: